 You may wonder what the difference between allspice and pumpkin pie spice is.
 This is a common question from people who are new to baking autumn and holiday treats.

-Pumpkin pie spice is a mixture of many spices, as shown above in the three ways to make your own pumpkin pie spice.
+Pumpkin pie spice is a mixture of many spices, as shown above in the three ways to make your own homemade blend.
 Allspice is one spice that is made from ground allspice berries, and allspice is often one of the components of pumpkin pie spice.

 Tips for Making Pumpkin Pie Spice

-The key to making your own pumpkin pie spice is to blend each of the ingredients listed above together until you have a flavor that matches your taste expectations for pumpkin pie spice.
+The key to making your own pumpkin spice blend is to mix each of the ingredients listed above together until you have a flavor that matches your taste expectations for pumpkin pie spice.

 Each of you may have a nostalgic flavor you’re looking to match for your autumn and holiday baking treats.

 Make sure you test each of the options you can use if you don’t have pumpkin pie spice.
-Just dab your slightly wet finger in the mix and taste test before using your homemade pumpkin pie spice in your recipes.
+Just dab your slightly wet finger in the mix and taste test before using your homemade spice mixture in your recipes.